Twyfelfontein

 Are there other sites of interest nearby?

 Yes.
-Guests can also visit the Organ Pipes, Burnt Mountain, Doros crater, and the Petrified Forest.
+Guests can also visit the Organ Pipes, Burnt Mountain, Doros Crater, and the Petrified Forest.

 How old are the oldest engravings?